andrewrebora/carbontoolkit/README.md

 bash install.sh

-Follow the instructions to complete the installation
+Follow the instructions you will read in the terminal to complete the installation

 Type carbontoolkit to run the tool.